-SmartStore is an indexer capability that provides a way to use remote object stores, such as Amazon S3, to store indexed data.
+SmartStore is an indexer capability that provides a way to use remote object stores, such as Amazon S3, Google GCS, or Microsoft Azure Blob storage, to store indexed data.

 As a deployment's data volume increases, demand for storage typically outpaces demand for compute resources.
 SmartStore allows you to manage your indexer storage and compute resources in a cost-effective manner by scaling those resources separately.

 SmartStore introduces a remote storage tier and a cache manager.
 These features allow data to reside either locally on indexers or on the remote storage tier.
 Data movement between the indexer and the remote storage tier is managed by the cache manager, which resides on the indexer.

 With SmartStore, you can reduce the indexer storage footprint to a minimum and choose I/O optimized compute resources.
 Most data resides on remote storage, while the indexer maintains a local cache that contains a minimal amount of data: hot buckets, copies of warm buckets participating in active or recent searches, and bucket metadata.